-While Renascor Resources is showing a solid reduction in its cash burn, it's still worth considering how easily it could raise more cash, even just to fuel faster growth.
-Companies can raise capital through either debt or equity.
+While Renascor Resources does have a solid cash runway, its cash burn trajectory may have some shareholders thinking ahead to when the company may need to raise more cash.
+Generally speaking, a listed business can raise new cash through issuing shares or taking on debt.
 One of the main advantages held by publicly listed companies is that they can sell shares to investors to raise cash and fund growth.
 We can compare a company's cash burn to its market capitalisation to get a sense for how many new shares a company would have to issue to fund one year's operations.

-Renascor Resources' cash burn of AU$2.5m is about 0.7% of its AU$331m market capitalisation.
+Renascor Resources has a market capitalisation of AU$508m and burnt through AU$9.8m last year, which is 1.9% of the company's market value.
 That means it could easily issue a few shares to fund more growth, and might well be in a position to borrow cheaply.

 So, Should We Worry About Renascor Resources' Cash Burn?